xzhong86/QemuTutorial/doc/aa64-sys.md

     -append "console=ttyAMA0 rootfstype=ramfs rdinit=/sbin/init earlycon"
 ```

- - run with ramdisk and qcow2 disk. [run-qemu-dbg.sh](scripts/run-qemu-dbg.sh). we boot from ramdisk and check the disk image.
+ - run with ramdisk and qcow2 disk. [run-qemu-dbg.sh](/scripts/run-qemu-dbg.sh). we boot from ramdisk and check the disk image.
- - run with qcow2 disk. [run-qemu-disk.sh](scripts/run-qemu-disk.sh)
+ - run with qcow2 disk. [run-qemu-disk.sh](/scripts/run-qemu-disk.sh)
    - with Paravirtualization disk. simple and faster. refer to [page](https://serverfault.com/questions/803388/what-is-the-difference-between-dev-vda-and-dev-sda)
+ - run with shared folder on host: refer to scripts/run-qemu-disk-9p.sh .